Master Class with Brendan TangDecember 15, 2020

 - All firings

 - Bisque ware, various tools, clay and materials (you will be notified of what to bring)

-- Accommodations: Onsite housing is available at the BMO Artist Lodge for $375 + GST for 6 days (Check-in July 5, check out July 12).
+- Accommodations: Onsite housing is available at the BMO Artist Lodge for $375 + GST for 8 days.
 Fee includes a private room with double bed, shared bathrooms and communal living areas.
 For more information, click here.